ShmidtAlex/controls_vue_plus_vuex/README.md

  6. there are no comands in control #3
  7. pressing tab/tab+shift key on keyboard forces coursor to circle around controls forward and back correspondingly

+## Notice:

+I should check if all tasks works properly

 ## Project setup
 ```
 npm install